Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases

 Obviously, different occupations exhibit different average RI scores over the 2019 Valentine's Day period at Alibaba.
-To be detailed, student is the most e-romantic occupation, followed by junior faculty and transit/transport service, whereas scientific/technical service, financial service, and culture/sports/entertainment are the three least e-romantic ones.
-More information about the average RI scores of shoppers in different occupations is listed in Table~\ref{tab:2}.
-In particular, student and junior faculty contain comparatively younger shoppers than the rest of occupations, which again sustains the observation made for the age distribution of e-romantic shoppers in Fig~\ref{fig:2}.
+To elucidate, student is the most e-romantic occupation, followed by junior faculty (e.g., postdoctoral researchers, lecturers, and assistant professors) and transit/transport service, whereas scientific/technical service, financial service, and culture/sports/entertainment are the three least e-romantic ones.
+More information about the average RI scores of shoppers in different occupations is listed in Table 2.
+In particular, student and junior faculty contain comparatively younger shoppers than the rest of occupations, which again sustains the observation made for the age distribution of e-romantic shoppers in Fig. 2.
 After excluding freelance/other service and agriculture/forestry/animal husbandry/fishery, namely the two occupations with uncertain and volatile income, we notice that in the remaining table, the top and bottom halves' average annual wages are \$12,385 (\textyen83,618) and \$14,723 (\textyen99,407), respectively.
-To be clear, in China, a significant number of peasants engaged in agriculture/forestry/animal husbandry/fishery choose to be migrant workers employed in various sectors such as manufacturing and construction.
-This outcome, to a certain degree, keeps pace with the correlation between RI and income --- the average RI score of shoppers monotonically decreases as their income levels increase up.
-Possibly, high-income individuals possess more budgets to enjoy brick-and-mortar products and services regarding love consumption and romantic gift-giving.
+This outcome, to a certain degree, keeps pace with the correlation between RI and income --- the average RI score of shoppers monotonously decreases as their income levels increase.
+Possibly, high-income individuals possess more budgets to enjoy brick-and-mortar products and services regarding love consumption and romantic gift-giving.\\